 Diversity of the Workforce

-- 51% of recipients were people of color and/or Latinx origin
+- 48% of Associate Degree recipients were people of color and/or Latinx origin

 Diversity of Program Auspices and Children Served